Injection Attacks

 - XML encodes entities that expand to exponential sizes.

-- Consumes large memory, CPU, or disk space when processed by an XML parser.
+- Consumes excessive memory, CPU, or disk resources

-The reason why its also called as Billion Laughs Attack is because the XML entities referenced in the file are written as "lol1" through "lol9".
-Each of these references the line before it, with the pattern continuing all the way up until it creates a billion "lols" due to the factorial nature.
+It is also called as Billion Laughs Attack because the XML entities referenced in the file are written as lol1 through lol9.
+Each of these references the line before it, with the pattern continuing all the way up until it creates a billion lols due to the factorial nature.

 <!DOCTYPE lol [